ibm-cloud-docs/billing-usage/migrate-bp-billing.md

 Direct accounts (?) must have all invoices fully paid before moving to {{site.data.keyword.IBM_notm}} Partner Programs.
 To pay your invoice in the {{site.data.keyword.cloud_notm}} console, go to to **Manage** > **Billing and usage**, and select **Invoices**.
 Review the following sections to understand the changes that apply to only partners.

+## Before you begin
+{: #before-bp-migration}

+Review the updates to the [invoicing schedule and format](/docs/billing-usage?topic=billing-usage-migrate-to-simple#invoice-compare), how to view your [detailed billing](/docs/billing-usage?topic=billing-usage-migrate-to-simple#find-detials), and where to find your new [invoices](/docs/billing-usage?topic=billing-usage-migrate-to-simple#new-invoices).

 ## Getting a new account
 {: #new-accounts}